What to See in Quedlinburg- A Step Back in Time

 quedlinburg

-Quedlinburg suffered no bomb damage in WWI… and was out of the line of fire for WWII.
-Then when the war ended, the city lay behind the Iron Curtain.
+Quedlinburg suffered no damage in WWI and escaped bomb damage during WWII.
+When the war ended, the city lay behind the Iron Curtain.
 The thing is, Quedlinburg was a small city in East Germany that didn’t draw any real attention to itself.
 The USSR basically ignored it.
 And, like much of the East, without financial input, there was no way to change the buildings.
 The city stayed as it was.

-Oddly, it wasn’t until the late 1980s that any of the old buildings were torn down.
+It wasn’t until the late 1980s that a few old buildings were torn down.
 And then it was just one row of houses near the Marktkirchhof.
-Thanks to German thriftiness, any parts of those old Fachwerk Houses that were worth saving… beams, windows, doors, roof tiles, etc…. were put into a warehouse.
-These items were then GIVEN to anyone who was remodeling or fixing up a broken-down house.
+Thanks to German thriftiness, any parts of those old Fachwerk Houses worth saving… beams, windows, doors, roof tiles, etc…. were put into a warehouse.
+These items are GIVEN away to anyone remodeling or fixing up a broken-down house.
 In this way, the past would be preserved, not tossed into the ash pile.

 What to See in Quedlinburg